-The MGA’s Sports Integrity Unit was founded on 29 August 2019.
+The MGA’s Sports Betting Integrity department was founded on 29 August 2019.
 This unit was established as an effort towards increasing the focus and resources aimed at the fight against the manipulation of sports competitions.

-The Sports Integrity Unit’s role consists of the gathering of intelligence and information relating to suspicious betting and serves as a liaison with local and foreign regulatory authorities, law enforcement agencies, betting monitoring systems, sporting bodies and gaming operators in order to investigate irregular and suspicious betting activity.
+The Sports Betting Integrity department’s role consists of the gathering of intelligence and information relating to suspicious betting and serves as a liaison with local and foreign regulatory authorities, law enforcement agencies, betting monitoring systems, sporting bodies and gaming operators in order to investigate irregular and suspicious betting activity.

 Furthermore, the Unit also liaises with other Directorates within the MGA to implement various policy initiatives, such as: